alex-emery/a73x/content/index.md

 ### #go

 *   layout packages by what they do, not by their abstract type
-*   use channels sparingly. write synchronous methods and allow the caller to make it async
+*   use channels sparingly: write synchronous methods and allow the caller to make it async
 *   `append` modifies the underlying slice, you'll only make this mistake once
 *   define interfaces where you use them
 *   `make([]int, 5)` has a length and capacity of 5. `([]int, 0,5)` has a length of 0 and capacity of 5.